SchueeppF/PTSDdiag/README.md

-The vignette demonstrates how to use the package to prepare the PCL-5 data, calculate some basic descriptive statistics and reliability metrics, find the optimal minimal symptom combinations for PTSD diagnosis and compare different diagnostic approaches.
+The vignette demonstrates how to use the package to prepare the PCL-5 data, calculate some basic descriptive statistics and reliability metrics, find the optimal minimal symptom combinations for PTSD diagnosis, compare different diagnostic approaches and perform validation methods for evaluating model performance.

 - [An Introduction to PTSDdiag](https://osf.io/73bgx)